patternhelloworld/laravel-final-logger/README.md

    }
 }
 ```
-<span>2. </span>response log : this is the same as children of the general_log property
+<span>2. </span>response log sample : this is the same as children of the general_log property
 ```
 {
          "ip":"::1",